pohlm01/master-thesis/3_mtc.typ

 With this terminology, the following explains the certificate issuance flow depicted in @fig:mtc_overview
 + First, the @ap requests a certificate from the @ca.
   Due to the frequency of that operation, this should be an automated process using the @acme protocol, for example.
-+ Every time a batch becomes ready, the @ca builds the Merkle Tree, signs the Batch Tree Head with a @pq algorithm, and publishes the tree to the Transparency Services.
++ Every time a batch becomes ready, the @ca builds the Merkle Tree, signs the whole Validity Window, which includes the new Batch Tree Head, with a @pq algorithm, and publishes the tree to the Transparency Services.
 + The @ca also sends the inclusion proof back to the @ap, which can subsequently use it to authenticate against #glspl("rp") that trust this batch.
 // + The Transparency Services recompute the Merkle Tree to validate the Merkle Tree Head contains exactly what is advertised and validate the signature of the Batch Tree Head.
 + Monitors mirror all Assertions published to the Transparency Services and check for fraudulent behavior.